 Developer / Publisher – Xreal Games

-Xreal Games provided The VR Grid with a code for review purposes and, regardless of this review, we thank them for that!
+Xreal Games provided The VR Grid with a press code for this title and, regardless of this review, we thank them for that!